 The significant improvements in self-assessed teaching quality, particularly in professional responsibilities (d = 0.93) and instruction (d = 0.85), align with Gore et al.'s (2022) randomized controlled trial of Quality Teaching Rounds in Australian schools.
 Both studies demonstrate that structured collaborative inquiry can lead to measurable improvements in teaching practices.
 However, our research extends this work by documenting the specific implementation patterns in a culturally distinctive context.

-The finding that implementation typically occurred 3-5 weeks after techniques were discussed in meetings provides important temporal specificity to the professional development literature.
+The finding that implementation typically occurred 3-5 weeks after discussing techniques in meetings provides important temporal specificity to the professional development literature.
 While Kennedy's (2016) review highlighted the importance of sustained engagement for translating professional learning into practice, it provided limited details on implementation timelines.
 Our findings offer practical guidance for planning follow-up and support during this critical implementation window.

 The higher implementation rates for practices introduced through peer demonstration rather than theoretical discussion (76% vs. 42%) align with Darling-Hammond et al.'s (2021) meta-analysis identifying active learning as a critical feature of effective professional development.
 However, our findings provide more specific evidence on the relative effectiveness of different instructional approaches within collaborative settings.
 This result also extends Horn et al.'s (2020) research on instructional learning opportunities in teacher conversations by quantifying the implementation outcomes associated with different conversational patterns.